CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/05-security-features.md

    ![](media/ex5-t2-securityadvisor2.png)

- 1. Once the security advisory is created, scroll-down and click on **start a temporary private fork**.
+ 1. Once the security advisory is created, scroll down and click on **start a temporary private fork**.
 It is used to collaborate on a patch for this advisory.

     ![](media/ex5-t2-securityadvisor3.png)